falcosecurity/test-infra/tools/ci/README.md

   This validates resource schemas, not every Helm value or live admission policy.
 - The OCI ProwJob CRD is checked byte-for-byte against its pinned upstream source, rather than silently skipped.
 Other OCI resources require a schema.
-- OCI core/plugins and any future job catalog use the pinned Prow `checkconfig` image, with networking disabled inside the validator container.
-Updating Prow also requires updating the validator pin in [verify-manifests.sh](verify-manifests.sh).
+- The separate OCI `jobs-checker` job validates core/plugins and any future job catalog using [verify-prow.sh](verify-prow.sh) and the pinned Prow `checkconfig` image, with networking disabled inside the validator container.
+Both `.yaml` and `.yml` job files are included.
+Updating Prow also requires updating the shared release pins in [prow-version.sh](prow-version.sh).
 - [Terraform validation](verify-terraform.sh) copies only the OCI root Terraform sources and provider lock file into a temporary directory.
 It runs formatting, initialization with `-backend=false -lockfile=readonly`, and validation.
 It does